HoussemDs/Multi_Agent_doctor_Assitant/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Configure your `.env` file with your Groq API key
+3. Create a `.env` file based on the provided `.env.example` template and add your Groq API keys
 4. Run the application:
    ```
    python main.py